mantas-done/subtitles/README.md

 # Caption And Subtitle Converter for PHP

-🥳🎉👏 Finally, version v1 was released that greatly improves parsing of different formats. 🥳🎉👏
+🥳🎉👏 Probably the best subtitle parser 🥳🎉👏

-💣 Parsing was tested on thousands of user submitted files. 🤯
+💣 Tested on thousands of user submitted files 🤯
-🔥 Also, there is almost 100% unit test coverage. 💥
+🔥 Almost 100% unit test coverage 💥

 ## Supported formats